-The text is available in a number of student formats, including paperback and loose leaf, threehole-punch versions at reduced costs.
-In addition, the Norton ebook reader provides students and instructors with an enhanced reading experience at a fraction of the cost of a print textbook.
-Instructors can guide student reading through notes they can share with the class; notes can include embedded images and videos.
-Reports on access and time on task, at both the individual and class levels, allow instructors to monitor student reading and engagement.
-The Norton ebook reader can be integrated into the instructor's campus learning management system, which allows students to link directly to the ebook from their LMS without having to sign in.
+The text is available in a number of student formats, including paperback and loose leaf, three-hole-punch versions at reduced costs.
+In addition, the Norton ebook provides students and instructors with an enhanced reading experience at a fraction of the cost of a print textbook.